View Details Explore Now →

 The main risks include increased flooding, extreme weather events (storms, heatwaves), and coastal erosion, impacting property, infrastructure, and agriculture.

-How are the PRA and FCA regulating climate risk for insurers in England?
+How are the PRA and FCA regulating climate risk for Insurers in England?

-The PRA and FCA require insurers to conduct climate-related stress tests, disclose climate-related financial risks, and embed climate risk management into their governance and strategy.
+The PRA and FCA require Insurers to conduct climate-related stress tests, disclose climate-related financial risks, and embed climate risk management into their governance and strategy.

 What types of climate change risk insurance are available in England?